 Admission is determined on a competitive basis.
 The total number of students admitted to the program is based upon the Yancey School of Nursing's capacity to ensure an excellent educational environment for all students.
+Meeting minimum admission requirements does not ensure acceptance.
+Applications submitted after the priority deadline are considered on a space available basis.

-- 1. Entrance to the MSN program requires admission to both the University and Yancey School of Nursing. - 2.
-Associate or baccalaureate degree with a major in nursing from a nationally accredited program. - 3.
+- 1. Entrance to the MSN program requires admission to both the University and Yancey School of Nursing.
+Applications are submitted through Nursing CAS (www.nursingcas.org). - Associate or baccalaureate degree with a major in nursing from a nationally accredited program.
+Satisfactory completion of MAT 302: Introduction to Statistics or equivalent/higher level statistics course is required prior to admission. - 3.
 Scholastic achievement as evidenced by college GPA of 3.0 on a 4.0 scale. - 4.
-Valid, non-restricted license as a registered nurse (RN) in a United States jurisdiction. - 5.
-Clinical work experience as a registered nurse (RN) for a minimum of two years is highly recommended. - 6.
-Provide curriculum vitae (CV) or resume. - 7.
-Provide official transcripts from high school and all colleges and universities attended. - 8.
-Provide two satisfactory letters of reference; one from immediate supervisor and one other professional reference. - Provide a writing sample describing applicant's educational and professional goals along with rationale for desiring to enroll in the Yancey School of Nursing program. - 10.
+Active, valid, unrestricted license as a registered nurse (RN) in a United States jurisdiction. - 5.
+Clinical work experience as a registered nurse (RN) for a minimum of two years is highly recommended.

+- 6. Provide curriculum vitae (CV) or resume describing relevant work, professional, and volunteer experiences. - 7.
+Official transcripts listing all high school, undergraduate and graduate work submitted directly to Nursing CAS for verification.
+Transcripts must indicate the completion of prerequisite associate or bachelor's degree and list appropriate level of work for graduate study. - 8.
+Two professional references must be submitted through Nursing CAS.
+One recommendation from an individual who has been directly involved in supervising the applicant's professional experience.
+Reference letters must provide evidence that the prospective student is both competent and ethical and has the aptitude for graduate-level work. - 9.
+Provide a writing sample describing applicant's educational and professional goals along with rationale for desiring to enroll in the Yancey School of Nursing program. - 10.
 Completion of the Graduate Record Examination (GRE) is optional; however, taking the GRE may strengthen an application. - 11.
 TOEFL (Test of English as a Foreign Language) scores when English is a second language.
 An internet-based score (iBT) of 84 with a minimum speaking score of 26 is required.
-Must be taken in the last 5 years unless entire baccalaureate program was completed in the United States. - 12.
+Must be taken in the last 5 years.
+Only official scores will be accepted. - 12.
 Personal interview may be required.